openwdl/wdl/SPEC.md

 The execution engine must cause the task to fail immediately if none of the container URIs can be successfully resolved to a runnable image.

-🗑 `docker` is supported as an alias for `container` with the exact same semantics.
+:wastebasket: `docker` is supported as an alias for `container` with the exact same semantics.
 Exactly one of the `container` or `docker` is required.
 The `docker` alias will be dropped in WDL 2.0.

 ##### `cpu`